 You can also change the style and format of the cover letter template.
 For example, if the letter is in Arial font, and you want your letter to be in Times New Roman, you can change the font.

 Make sure that your letter includes information specific to you and is organized in a way that highlights your skills and qualifications.
 Finally, be sure to proofread your letter before submitting it thoroughly.

-Block Format Cover Letter Template
+Block Format Cover Letter Template (Text Version)